Cathedral of St. John the Divine: Halt in construction

 In 1966, it was announced that work at St. John's would resume.
 The trustees had approved a smaller version of the western towers and the crossing, with a modern multicolored dome to be built atop the crossing.
-The project did not proceed, as Bishop Horace W. B. Donegan said that such work would not occur during his administration; rather, he wanted the construction money to instead go toward helping the poor.
+The project did not proceed, as Bishop Horace W. B. Donegan said that such work would not occur during his administration; in his opinion the money for construction should be used to help the poor instead.
 In the 1970s, the cathedral's activities turned toward improving quality of life in Morningside Heights; helping the elderly, young, and the environment; and participating in the civil rights movement and the opposition to United States involvement in the Vietnam War.
 However, when the Very Reverend James Parks Morton was installed as St. John's dean in 1973, he said that construction at St. John's would start again.
 Morton said he wanted St. John's to become "a holy place for the whole city".
 St. John's had become overcrowded because of its increasing focus on community activities, and even though the cathedral was losing $500,000 each year, Morton believed that an expansion would help make space for these extra activities.